 We also distribute our products to the convenience channel through our own direct-store delivery fleet and those of independent distributors.
 The convenience channel consists of convenience stores, gas stations, and other smaller "up-and-down-the-street" accounts.
-Because of the higher retail prices and margins that typically prevail, we have undertaken several measures to expand convenience channel distribution in recent years.
-These include development of products specifically targeted to this market, such as ClearFruit, Crystal Bay, Rip It, ASanté and Sundance.
+Because of the higher retail prices and margins that typically prevail, we have undertaken several measures to expand convenience channel distribution.
+These include development of products specifically targeted to this market, such as ClearFruit, Crystal Bay, Rip It, and ÀSanté.
 Additionally, we have created proprietary and specialized packaging with distinctive graphics for these products.